Tampa Out-of-State DUI Lawyer

 • Completing community service and/or a substance abuse education and treatment program

-The offending driver may fulfill some of their penalties while still in Florida but, due to the state’s compact with most other states, there’s a high likelihood that you will still be subject to completing the same suspensions and punishments when you return to the state in which you reside.
-Additionally, any traffic convictions garnered in Florida will be added to your permanent driving record back home.
+The offending driver may fulfill some of their DUI penalties while still in Florida but, due to the state’s compact with most other states, there’s a high likelihood that you will still be subject to completing the same suspensions and punishments when you return to the state in which you reside.
+Additionally, any traffic convictions and court rulings garnered in Florida will be added to your permanent driving record back home.

 FAQs